 How to get Codex MCP server details

-Getting the saved details for a configured Model Context Protocol (MCP) server shows exactly what Codex will launch or connect to for that server name.
-That helps confirm the right endpoint, launcher, and enablement state before a session tries to use the integration.
+Before a Codex session depends on a Model Context Protocol (MCP) server, the saved server record shows what Codex will launch or connect to for that server name.
+The details view exposes the transport, target, and enabled state before tools are loaded into a session.

 Steps to get Codex MCP server details:

-1. List the configured MCP servers and note the exact server name.
+1. List the configured MCP servers and copy the exact Name value.

 $ codex mcp list